-My name is Willem Scholten, but more commonly referred to around my two daughters school as the ‘Lego guy’.
-Most school days I can be found hanging out some where in the Coe Elementary school preparing and coaching after school Lego Robotics.
+My name is Willem Scholten, but more commonly referred to around my two daughters school as the ‘Lego guy’ or the Robot Geek.
+Most school days I can be found hanging out some where in the Coe Elementary school or our small machine shop, preparing and coaching after school Lego Robotics, Underwater Robotics or what ever else students are interested in as it comes to science and robotics.

 My passion is introducing kids through play and learning to the wonderful world of Robotics.
 Why Robotics?
 Well it is a perfect way to teach students about team work and to have kids experience the wonders of applied math, physics, biology and the sciences in general as well as computers (STEM).
 I have seen some amazing creations by kids who one never would expect to do so, I have seen incredible robotic failures through lack of team work, yet all of it have been great learning moments for all of us involved.